5 Reasons Your Retaining Wall Failed

 5 Reasons Retaining Wall Fail

-This one was unfortunately from just a couple weeks ago, and maybe more unfortunate for the homeowner, was only a week or two old when this happened.
-The things that went into the failure of this wall are common across nearly all the wall failures we see.
+This one was unfortunately from just a couple weeks ago in the Appleton area, and maybe more unfortunate for the homeowner, was only a week or two old when this happened.
+The things that went into the failure of this Appleton wall are common across nearly all the wall failures we see.
 And they’re preventable.

 Here’s our list of the 5 main (preventable) reasons we see retaining walls fail.